-Purple martins take shelter almost exclusively in artificial houses, and they will avoid brush piles and dense plantings for fear of lurking predators.
+- Shelter: Purple martins take shelter almost exclusively in artificial houses, and they will avoid brush piles and dense plantings for fear of lurking predators.
 It is easiest to attract purple martins to open areas with little shelter, as the birds will be more secure when they have a good visual range to survey.
 A few scattered, open perches will be welcome, however, as the birds will use those vantage points to watch for threats, scan for food, or roost between feedings.
 Tall poles with antenna-like structures on top are excellent perches for purples martins.

 In addition to providing appropriate houses for purple martins, supplying proper nesting materials can help encourage them to take up residence.
 A nearby pile of small twigs, grass clippings, and leaves is perfect, and a muddy area is also useful as these birds use mud as a binder to hold their nests together.

 More Tips for Attracting Purple Martins

 To make your yard even more attractive to purple martins:

 - Take steps to deter predators, such as using baffles on birdhouse poles and managing house sparrow populations so they do not take over martin houses.
 European starlings can also take over purple martin houses and should be kept away from these nesting areas.